 Blogs

 Compliance is critical, and the details are anything but simple.
-Read about the intricacies of third-party compliance, with a focus on the CFPB’s expectations for financial institutions.
+Read about the intricacies of third-party compliance, with a focus on regulatory expectations for financial institutions.

-Across financial institutions, regulatory focus on third party risk management (TPRM) is intensifying.
-Headlines in both national and industry media spotlight extensive regulatory actions – from public orders and private consent orders to sweeping institution-specific exam findings.
+Across financial institutions, a compliance focus on third party risk management is intense.
 A recurring issue stands out: financial institutions often fail to oversee and monitor third-party compliance effectively.
 At Bridgeforce, we’ve observed that regulatory expectations are evolving, driven by enforcement actions that reflect a broad umbrella of published regulatory guidance.

 On the surface, regulator guidelines seem straightforward, as the following illustration indicates.